 Trauma and Emergency Preparedness

-COTEP is committed to providing a user-friendly web site that will help you, your family, and your practice prepare for an emergency.
-In addition, this site provides accurate and timely information for managing casualties from natural disasters, fires, industrial accidents, and weapons of mass destruction.
+COTEP is committed to providing a user-friendly website that will help you, your family, and your practice prepare for any trauma or emergency.
+In addition, this site provides accurate and timely information, practice guidelines and useful links for managing casualties from trauma, natural disasters, fires, industrial injuries, and weapons of mass destruction.
 In ANY emergency, if you can access the Internet, we will be here to help.

 COTEP Committee Members

 Frederick W. Burgess, M.D., Ph.D., Adj.
 (2015)

 Peter A. DeSocio, D.O., Adj.
 (2014)